-If the person has prescribed nitro-glycerine with him, it is safe for him to take up to three doses.
+If the patient has prescribed nitro-glycerine with him, it is safe for him to take up to three doses.

-- 8. If there is a spirin available, ask the person if he has a known condition that contradicts taking a spirin (such as a bleeding disorder); if none, ask him to chew on an aspirin tablet and swallow it with some water afterwards.
+- 8. If there is aspirin available, ask the person to chew on an aspirin tablet and swallow it with some water afterwards.
 Tell him that this will help the blood flow to the heart. - 9.
-Arrange urgent transport to a nearby healthcare facility or hospital.

-10. Keep observing the person in case he collapses.
+Arrange urgent transport to a nearby healthcare facility or hospital. - 10.
+Keep observing the person in case he collapses.

-D.2.2.2.1 WHAT DO I DO WHEN THE PERSON BECOMES UNCONSCIOUS, BUT IS STILL BREATHING?
+C.2.2.2.1 WHAT DO I DO WHEN THE PERSON BECOMES UNCONSCIOUS, BUT IS STILL BREATHING?

-- a.
-Put the person in the recovery position. - b.
+- 1. Put the person in the recovery position. - 2.
 Do not leave the victim alone and continue to observe him.

-D.2.2.2.2 WHAT DO I DO WHEN THE PERSON STOPS BREATHING?
+C.2.2.2.2 WHAT DO I DO WHEN THE PERSON STOPS BREATHING?